UQ-PAC/BASIL/docs/usage.md

 ### Requirements

+These instructions assume a Linux-GNU OS, BASIL itself will happily run on Windows, and the lifting machinery is known to work under WSL.

 - AArch64 cross-compilation toolchain (e.g. GCC or clang)
 - AArch64 readelf (e.g. `aarch64-linux-gnu-readelf`)
 - ddisasm, for disassembling binary files